gerson93/basic_chatbot/README.md

 # This is a basic chatbot

-## Here you have an example of chatbot with NLTK, working with a txt file about "lavado de mascarillas".
-You can ask for information about how you can wash your mask, and the chatbot will answer to you.
+## Here you have an example of a chatbot with NLTK, working with a txt file about "lavado de mascarillas".
+You can ask for information about how you can wash your mask, and the chatbot will answer you.

 ## The idea is simple:

 1. First we import all we need